Argonought/Hello_world/To_do.md

 Visualise features of different sequencing technologies (and cartoons of how they work) https://www.genengnews.com/topics/omics/what-will-2024-mean-for-ngs-and-genomics/

+Reference dashboard/interactive for selection genes - pick gene, then see what organisms, what types of selective agent they work on, etc.

 DE example for RNA-seq data

 DoE example